 Angier-Driver Planning and Zoning Study

-For information, contact:
+For additional information, contact:

 Email Hannah Jacobson, 919-560-4137, ext.
 28247

-Public Workshop Materials
+First Public Workshop Materials

 The Planning Department hosted a public workshop on June 29 to receive input on the direction of the Angier-Driver Planning and Zoning Study.
 Materials from the meeting can be found in the links below.